m850114010tmu/03_VGG16_Robustness/README.md

 | **Worst drop from clean** | 73.80 pp | 73.71 pp | 63.71 pp |

 **Commentary:**
-- **ver2 clearly beats ver1** where it matters: darker images (90.95 % vs 83.79 %) and Gaussian noise (99.31 % vs 92.16 %) — exactly the perturbation types the test set contains.
+- **ver2 clearly beats ver1** where it matters: darker images (90.95 % vs 83.79 %) and Gaussian noise (99.31 % vs 92.16 %) exactly the perturbation types the test set contains.
 - Both ver1 and ver2 collapse under large **positive** brightness shifts (+0.20 and the combined case).
 This is the one weakness that photometric augmentation alone didn't fully solve.
-- **ver3**, despite being the most regularized, is worst under brightness changes — MixUp prevented it from learning a sharp enough decision boundary.
+- **ver3**, despite being the most regularized, is worst under brightness changes and MixUp prevented it from learning a sharp enough decision boundary.

 **Decision:** the automatic selection (`trainex2.py`) picked **ver1** based on clean F1 alone.
 Based on the robustness table, this was **manually overridden to ver2** via `swap_to_ver2.py`, since ver2 generalizes better to the perturbations the test set actually carries.